stardog-union/stardog-examples/examples/machinelearning/readme.md

 ### Future Work

 This tutorial touched the basics of machine learning in Stardog.
-For a more compreensive and updated overview, refer to the official [documentation](http://www.stardog.com/docs/#_machine_learning).
+For a more comprehensive and updated overview, refer to the official [documentation](http://www.stardog.com/docs/#_machine_learning).

 If you have any questions or suggestions, drop by our [community forum](https://community.stardog.com/).
 Happy Machine Learning!